realkoder/docker-teknologi-eksamen/README.md

 ## Install docker for linux

-Update package list, which is relevant for installing new software and insuring latest versions.
+Update package list, which is relevant for installing new software and ensuring latest versions.
 ```bash
 sudo apt-get update
 ```